CHEEM: Continual Learning by Reuse, New, Adapt and Skip -- A Hierarchical Exploration-Exploitation Approach: Our Proposed CHEEM

-To train the Supernet constructed for a new task $t$, many NAS methods can be used such as the DARTS~\citep{darts} and the more recent single-path one-shot (SPOS) NAS method~\citep{spos}.
-We build on the SPOS method due to its efficiency.
-The basic idea of SPOS is to sample a single-path sub-network from the Supernet by sampling an expert at every layer in each iteration (mini-batch) of training.
+To train the Supernet constructed for a new task $t$, we build on the efficient SPOS method \citep{spos}.
+The vanilla SPOS trains a single-path sub-network from the Supernet by sampling an expert at every layer in each mini-batch.
 One key aspect is the sampling strategy.
-The vanilla SPOS method uses uniform sampling (i.e., the \textit{pure exploration} strategy, as illustrated in the left of Figure~\ref{fig:nas-sampling}), which has the potential of traversing all possible realizations of the mixture of experts of the ArtiHippo in the long run, but may not be desirable (or sufficiently effective) in a lifelong learning setup because it ignores inter-task similarities/synergies.

-To overcome this, we propose an exploitation strategy (as illustrated in the right of Figure~\ref{fig:nas-sampling}), which utilizes a hierarchical sampling method that forms the categorical distribution over the operations in the search space explicitly based on task similarities.
-We first present details on the task-similarity oriented sampling in this section.
-Then we show a simple exploration-exploitation integration strategy to harness the best of the two in Sec.~\ref{sec:balancing}.
+The vanilla SPOS method uses uniform sampling (i.e., the \textit{pure exploration} (PE) strategy, Fig.~\ref{fig:nas-sampling} top).
+We propose an exploitation strategy (Fig.~\ref{fig:nas-sampling} bottom), which utilizes a hierarchical sampling method that forms the categorical distribution over the operations in the search space \textbf{explicitly based on task synergies computed based on the pooled task-specific {\tt CLS} tokens}.

-\textbf{Task-Similarity Oriented Sampling}: Let $\mathbb{E}^l$ be the set of Experts at the $l$-the layer learned till task $t-1$.
-For each candidate expert $e\in \mathbb{E}^l$, we first compute the mean class-token for the $t$-task, $\hat{\mu}_e^{t}$ using the current model, and compute the task similarity between the $t$-th task and the Expert $e$,